KEY TAKEAWAYS

 Once your new address is finalized, the next item on your moving out of province agenda needs to be deciding how your belongings will get there.

-• Hire Professionals: If you have a lot of belongings or don’t have the time or inclination to drive across the country in a U-Haul, you can hire moving professionals to do everything from packing, transportation, and unpacking at your destination.
+Hire Professionals: If you have a lot of belongings or don’t have the time or inclination to drive across the country in a U-Haul, you can hire moving professionals to do everything from packing, transportation, and unpacking at your destination.
 Some companies offer portable shipping containers that you pack yourself, saving money.
+Using a long distance moving company can provide greater control over the packing process and potential cost savings compared to traditional services.

 When you move from one province to another, it affects your healthcare coverage because these services are administered by provincial governments.
 This means that you will have to apply for coverage in your new province of residence.